 The Highway Inn situated in Burford in the Cotswolds

-The Highway, our truly delightful Burford hotel, is central, amongst buildings all unique, everywhere you look there is a picture to paint.
-Mooch around the individually owned businesses, boutiques & antique shops.
+The Highway, our truly delightful Burford Inn, is centrally located amongst the individually owned businesses, boutiques & antique shops.
 There is a free Museum and an excellent visitors' centre.

 The hotel has no designated off street parking but there is parking on the main High Street (opposite is free, immediately outside has a two hours parking limit between 8am-6pm Monday-Saturday), on side streets and a free town car park at the bottom of the High Street near the Church.